 What is the best video editor for beginners on Mac?

-Is Mac best for video editing?
+Is Mac good for video editing?

 How can I learn video editing quickly?